Cleopatra Selene II: Marriage and issue

 A hoard of Selene's coins has been dated at 17 AD.
 It is traditionally believed that she was alive to mint them, but this would mean that her husband married Princess Glaphyra of Cappadocia during Selene's lifetime.
 Historians generally assume that Juba wouldn't have taken a second wife as a thoroughly Romanized king, arguing that if he married Glaphyra before 4 AD, then his first wife must have already been dead.
-However, even contemporary client kings with Roman citizenship took multiple wives.
-It is possible that Selene and Juba separated for a time, but that their rift was mended after Juba's divorce from Glaphyra.